koedi/tira-loska/documentation/implementation.md

 GUI scaling would have been nice and possibly another way to depict the maze.
 I think that is is easy to read, but there are better alternatives.
 At least in one of my peer reviews the maze display was excellent and much easier than I have.

 Maze generation / checking could be cleaner and not rely solely on the characters.

+Using stack instead of recursion, when generating using DFS.